alcortesm/mazegame/README.md

 ## Extensions

-It should be easy to ask your students to modify the program for course projects.
-Some examples:
+It should be easy to ask your students to modify the program for course projects or exams.
+For example:

-- Turn this into a single player tron-like game: using empty mazes, adding some coins (that will make the hero's trail to grow) and making the hero's trail lethal to the hero.
+- Turn the game into a single player tron-like game: using empty mazes, adding some coins (that will make the hero's trail grow) and making the hero's trail lethal to the hero.